zdoom-docs/stable/api-global-data-Information.md

 - `AllActorClasses`

-   As the name implies, an array of every actor class type reference.
+   An array of every actor class type reference.

+- `AllClasses`

+   An array of every class type reference.

 - `PlayerClasses`